 A data center located on the East coast of the United States provides billing statements to five regional offices around the country, submitting IPDS output to a set group of printers.
-Because these users want to keep all resource management on their MVS systems, they can use the PSF Direct feature in Infoprint Manager for

-Windows as a black box solution.
+Because these users want to keep all resource management on their MVS systems, they can use either the PSF Direct feature in InfoPrint Manager for Windows or the MVS Download in InfoPrint Manager with AFP Download Plus for z/OS as a black box solution.
 They never have to move resources, and they can send jobs to their remote offices to print immediately.
 All print job and resource management takes place at the central host.